djangocon/2023.djangocon.us/_pages/room-sharing.md

 title: Room and Ride Sharing
 ---

-Do you want to share a room at the [San Diego Marriott of Mission Valley](/venue/#welcome) with other attendees, or do you have local accommodation available?
+Do you want to share a room [one of the hotels](/venue/#welcome) with other attendees, or do you have local accommodation available?
 Do you want to drive to DjangoCon US from Los Angeles, Tucson, or other relatively nearby cities?

 We have a [Google sheet](https://docs.google.com/spreadsheets/d/1-O7vSIeSls_xH9w9QVjVrVjgmEciKGduKQRMocCskkk/edit#gid=1494429576) just for you!
-There are tabs for people who already have room reservations and are looking for roommates, who haven't yet booked anything, who live locally and want to offer their homes as accommodation, and who will be driving to San Diego and need car buddies.
+There are tabs for people who already have room reservations and are looking for roommates, who haven't yet booked anything, who live locally and want to offer their homes as accommodation, and who will be driving to Durham and need car buddies.

 If you're looking for a room, list your contact information along with: